Bean-to-Bar

 What do you need for pairing?

-• small pieces of your chosen chocolate
+• small pieces of your chosen chocolates

 • White and red wine glasses (+ pouring glass if necessary)